Rossiniana (Giuliani)

+There is no reference in the literature that they were jointly composed by Giuliani, Paganini (who also mastered the guitar), and Rossini himself.
+Giuliani alone is credited with composing the six sets.

-Giuliani's achievements as a composer were numerous.
-Giuliani's 150 compositions for guitar with opus number constitute the nucleus of the nineteenth-century guitar repertory.
+Giuliani’s achievements as a composer were numerous.
+Giuliani’s 150 compositions for guitar with opus number constitute the nucleus of the nineteenth-century guitar repertory.
 He composed extremely challenging pieces for solo guitar as well as works for orchestra and guitar-violin and guitar-flute duos.

-Outstanding pieces by Giuliani include his three guitar concertos (op.
-30-36 and 70); a series of six fantasias for guitar solo, op.
-119-124, based on airs from Rossini operas and entitled the "Rossiniane."
+Thomas F. Heck attributes the rediscovery of the Rossiniane to the English guitarist Julian Bream, who publicly performed two of the pieces in the year 1973.